apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

     }
 ```

-The *SslHandler.receive()* method will gather the incoming data, then process them.
+The *SslHandler.receive()* method will gather the incoming data, and process them.
 When done, it may have to complete the following steps:

 * Write back to the remote peer the constructed messages (either *handshake* packets or encrypted data packets)
 * Send to the application the received messages (only data packets)